garak/PHPUnit-Immediate-Exception-Printer/README.md

     >
     ```

+    If you're using an old phpunit version (i.e. phpunit 5), you need to use the following instead:

+    ```xml
+    <phpunit
+        printerClass="ScriptFUSION\PHPUnitImmediateExceptionPrinter\Legacy\ImmediateExceptionPrinter"
+        colors="true"
+    >
+    ```

 3. Run the tests!
 If you didn't update `phpunit.xml` the same options can be specified on the command-line instead.

     ```bash
     vendor/bin/phpunit --printer 'ScriptFUSION\PHPUnitImmediateExceptionPrinter\ImmediateExceptionPrinter' --color
+    ```

+    As previously stated, in case you're using phpunit 5, use the following instead:

+    ```bash
+    vendor/bin/phpunit --printer 'ScriptFUSION\PHPUnitImmediateExceptionPrinter\Legacy\ImmediateExceptionPrinter' --color
     ```

 4. Enjoy immediate test execution feedback.